Residents in a Louisiana city devastated by 2020 hurricanes are still far from recovery

 “I don’t really know how much more I can take it,” she said.

 Residents and officials say insurance companies have made recovery harder for Lake Charles.
 Some homeowners were forced into litigation to get fair deals.
-Others couldn’t afford the time or cost of a court battle and settled for a fraction of what they believe they’re owed.
+Others couldn’t afford the time or cost of a court battle, settling for a fraction of what they believe they’re owed.

 As claims mounted, a handful of companies declared bankruptcy or fled Louisiana, shifting tens of thousands of claims to the state’s bailout program.
 Louisiana’s insurance crisis continues, with fewer companies doing business in the state, resulting in higher premiums.